LuxLang/lux/documentation/book/the_lux_programming_language/appendix_a.md

 That is what that `"[0]"` syntax does.

-The `.require` macro recognizes that syntax for aliases and replaces the `[0]` with the import name directly to the right.
+The `.using` macro recognizes that syntax for aliases and replaces the `[0]` with the import name directly to the right.

 That means:
 * `"[0]"` + `debug` = `debug`